-We have audited the annexed financial statements of CEF- Character Education Foundation (the Company), which comprise the statement of financial position as at June 30, 2020, and the income and expenditure statement, the statement of changes in funds, the statement of cash flows for the period July 13, 2019 to June 30, 2020, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information, and we state that we have obtained all the information and explanations which, to the best of our knowledge and belief, were necessary for the purposes of the audit.
+We have audited the annexed financial statements of CEF- Character Education Foundation (the Company), which comprise the statement of financial position as at June 30, 2021, and the income and expenditure statement, the statement of changes in funds, the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information, and we state that we have obtained all the information and explanations which, to the best of our knowledge and belief, were necessary for the purposes of the audit.

-In our opinion and to the best of our information and according to the explanations given to us, the statement of financial position, the income and expenditure statement, the statement of changes in funds and the statement of cash flows together with the notes forming part thereof conform with the accounting and reporting standards as applicable in Pakistan and give the information required by the Companies Act, 2017 (XIX of 2017), in the manner so required and respectively give a true and fair view of the state of the Company's affairs as at June 30, 2020 and of the surplus and other comprehensive surplus, the changes in funds and its cash flows for the period July 13, 2019 to June 30, 2020.
+In our opinion and to the best of our information and according to the explanations given to us, the statement of financial position, the income and expenditure statement, the statement of changes in funds and the statement of cash flows together with the notes forming part thereof conform with the accounting and reporting standards as applicable in Pakistan and give the information required by the Companies Act, 2017 (XIX of 2017), in the manner so required and respectively give a true and fair view of the state of the Company's affairs as at June 30, 2021 and of the deficit and other comprehensive surplus, the changes in funds and its cash flows for the year then ended.